edmondchensj/simplest-markdown-blog/README.md

 The emergence of static site generators has helped developers do away with databases hosting (like in a Content Management System such as WordPress) and write blog posts in templates, using an easy-to-use language like Markdown.

 ## Problem
 This project arose out of a frustration with static site generators (SSGs).
-SSGs such as Jekyll and Hugo not only require installation of dependencies, but also memorisation of their own unique build-deploy steps.
-Gatsby, another SSG, also takes up a significant amount of disk space at over 1GB.
+SSGs such as Jekyll and Hugo require developers to be familiar with their unique ecosystem, including backend runtime and handling of dependencies.
+Gatsby, another SSG, also takes up a significant amount of disk space due to its dependency on ReactJS.

 I wanted a Markdown-based blog that was highly customisable, lightweight (low disk space), and does need to require me to memorise a complicated installation-build-deploy process.